abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 After the database integrations, now we can start to create application service methods and implement our use-cases.

-## Creating the Application Service Interface
+## Creating the Application Service

 An [Application Service](../../Application-Services.md) is used to perform the use cases of the application.
 We need to perform the following use cases in this application: